Maughan-Lab/Quinc-E-builtin-plugins/README.md

 Repeat the nested steps a specified number of times.
 Data for the nested steps is placed in a `Loop` directory.

 #### `Simultaneous`
-Run the nested items "simultaneously".
+Run the nested steps "simultaneously".
 In reality, this rapidly switches between the nested steps; when one pauses, another resumes.